 Viable Cities The Climate Contract in the City

 In Boden, there is a local habit of working on a broad front.
-Boden is one of 48 municipalities in Sweden that are joining forces to tackle the climate crisis and are joining forces in the next phase of climate-neutral and sustainable cities.
+Boden is one of 48 municipalities in Sweden that are joining forces to tackle the climate crisis and are joining forces in the next phase for climate-neutral and sustainable cities.
 This is also a...

 Boden works internationally